 Eligibility Requirements & Award Amount

 An annual Scholarship of $500 will be awarded each year, in the summer, to a deserving Alaska Native student in the Kachemak Bay region who wishes to pursue formal education in cultural studies or archaeology.
 Area High School and College students are encouraged to apply.
-Payment will be made upon receipt of the final student essay.
-To apply for the 2016 Scholarship, fill out the 2016 Gale Parsons Memorial Scholarship Packet, and send it and any additional materials to Savanna Bradley, Collections Manager.
+Please inquire for additional information.